NakedFerret/NakedFerret.github.io/_posts/2014-02-20-submitting-a-bug.md

 * What happened?
 * What should have happened?

 The system then takes the answers to these questions and automatically formats the report.
-It also accepts attachements and provides a link to [documentation](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines) on how to write bug reports.
+It also accepts attachments and provides a link to [documentation](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines) on how to write bug reports.
 The process was relatively painless and simple.

 ## What's next?